Structural Marxism: Key concepts

 Althusser's project involved a fundamental re-reading of Marx and a re-conceptualization of historical materialism as a science.
 This produced a distinct set of theoretical concepts that defined the structural Marxist school.

 Science versus ideology

 The central theoretical move in Althusser's work is a rigid distinction between science and ideology.
 Drawing on the historical epistemology of Gaston Bachelard, Althusser argued that science is not the opposite of ignorance, but of a "tenacious web of error" embodied in ideology.
 This distinction is elaborated through two key concepts:

-Depiction of the young Karl Marx.
-A central tenet of structural Marxism is the "epistemological break" that separates Marx's early, humanist works—which Althusser considered "ideological"—from the scientific project of his later writings.
+Depiction of the young Marx (left), and Marx in 1875.
+A central tenet of structural Marxism is an "epistemological break" that separates his early, "ideological" humanist works from the scientific project of his later writings.